valid4j/valid4j/README.md

     validate("This message is bad", containsString("good"), IllegalArgumentException.class);

     // Will yield this exception with message
-    // (NOTE: Exception class must accept one String argument in constructor for this feature) java.lang.IllegalArgumentException: expected: a string containing "good"
+    // (NOTE: Exception class must accept one String argument in constructor for this feature to be supported) java.lang.IllegalArgumentException: expected: a string containing "good"
      but: was "This message is bad"